Caldeira Volcano

-The Caldeira Volcano (Portuguese: Vulcão da Caldeira) is the highest mountain, massive stratovolcano and the largest geomorphological structure that forms the island of Faial.
+The Caldeira Volcano (Portuguese: Vulcão da Caldeira, /pt/) is the highest mountain, massive stratovolcano and the largest geomorphological structure that forms the island of Faial.
 The mountain's highest point, Cabeço Gordo, reaches 1043 m above sea level.
 One of the most notable features of this volcano is its two kilometer wide caldera, that is 400 m in depth below the crater rim.